 At that moment, I became a community organizer.

 We would need a place for interested people to get together.
 Meadowlark had meeting rooms, so why not start there?
 As he has for all our meetings since then, park manager Keith Tomlinson did not hesitate to say Yes.
 In fact, we could use the attractive atrium rentable for wedding receptions—at no charge.

 About 30 people showed up on that cold November night.
 Among them, residents living next to the park who were spoiling for a fight.
 In no way would they accept a trail around Meadowlark’s periphery.
 A pre-existing agreement had ensured that no strangers would ever traverse their back yards.
 “Of course a trail won’t go there,” I assured them, because the route I envisioned did not need to.

 Relieved at averting a confrontation, I explained the vision for the trail network, then set out two clipboards: one for signatures of those supporting the trail concept and another for anyone willing to volunteer to help.

 When several people stepped up to sign both, I knew this dream could become a reality.

 I would need some education.
 My homeowners association readily agreed to fund my registration for the Governor’s Conference on Greenways and Blueways.
 There, I learned the basic terms and practices of land use and transportation planning, as well as about state and federal grants that paid for sidewalk and trail projects.

 So, when I went to inquire at Fairfax County about how to get sidewalks built, and was told “We have no money,” I knew that was not the end of the line.

 Ultimately, it would take a hodge-podge of grants from various government agencies to complete the network.
-These were supplemented by “in-kind” donations—credits in money for the hours for the time we amateur planners spent working on the project.
+These were supplemented by “in-kind” donations—credits in money for the hours and hours we amateur planners spent working on the project.